ably/ably-python/roadmap.md

 - Populate the `Connection.errorReason` field when a connection error is encountered ([`RTN14a`](https://sdk.ably.com/builds/ably/specification/main/features/#RTN14a))
 - Transition to `DISCONNECTED` upon recoverable errors as defined by [`RTN14d`](https://sdk.ably.com/builds/ably/specification/main/features/#RTN14d) (network failure, disconnected response)

-**Objective**: Acheieve confidence that the library has defined behaviour for all errors it may encounter upon establishing a realtime connection.
+**Objective**: Achieve confidence that the library has defined behaviour for all errors it may encounter upon establishing a realtime connection.

 ### Milestone 2b: Retry failed connection attempts